Farhan Abu Bakar

-Mohd Farhan Bin Abu Bakar (born 14 February 1993) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Kelantan.
+Mohd Farhan Bin Abu Bakar (born 14 February 1993) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Immigration.

 International career

-Farhan has represented Malaysia national team in 2013 Summer Universiade as a second choice goalkeeper after Izham Tarmizi.
-In an opening game against Italy, Farhan coming off the bench in the 72nd minute and gave a tremendous performance when he saved two penalty kicks in the 73rd and 78th minute.
+Farhan has represented Malaysia in the 2013 Summer Universiade as a second choice goalkeeper after Izham Tarmizi.
+In the opening game against Italy, Farhan came off the bench in the 72nd minute and saved two penalties.
 Malaysia won the game by 2–0.
 Farhan played for Harimau Muda B in 2015 under head coach Razip Ismail.
 Farhan earned his first senior national cap in a friendly match against Papua New Guinea on 17 June 2016, which Malaysia lost 0–2.